Telltale-Modding-Group/DDS-D3DTX-Converter/Docs/tutorial_part1/tutorial_part_1.md

 # How to find and extract textures

 #### Welcome to the first part of the tutorial on how to make a texture mod for Telltale's games.
 In this section we focus on how to find and extract the textures needed for your mods!
 In this tutorial, we will try to mod Clementine's Season 2 hat in The Walking Dead: The Telltale Definitive Series.
+The same principles apply to ALL GAMES!

 > [!IMPORTANT]
-> Make sure you read the [prelude](/Docs/articles/tutorial_prelude.md) before we begin!
+> Make sure you read the [prelude](/Docs/articles/tutorial_prelude.md)!

-#### We use **Telltale Explorer** for this part of the tutorial, so make sure to download it.
+#### We use `Telltale Explorer` for this part of the tutorial, so make sure to download it.
 ---

 ### Step 1/4 - Locating the textures
-Telltale store their files in **TTARCH/TTARCH2** files also know as **Telltale archives**, which we can open with Telltale Explorer.
+Telltale store their files in `TTARCH/TTARCH2` files also know as **Telltale archives**, which we can open with Telltale Explorer.
 Now the question remains - which?
 Luckily, Telltale has good naming conventions.
 Check [this](/Docs/articles/textures.md#where-are-the-textures-stored) article to get to know what each archive contains.
-For now, let's focus on those which finish with **txmesh**.
+For now, let's focus on those which finish with `txmesh`.

 Here is an example of how TWD:TTDS directory looks like.
 ![p1_1](/Docs/tutorial_part1/p1_1.png)